R35007/Mock-Server/README.md

 `_Fetch` Helps to fetch from file path or from the url.

-Note : `locals.routeConfig.fetch` must contain a valid file path or http url to fetch the data.
+> Note: `locals.routeConfig.fetch` must contain a valid file path or http url to fetch the data.

 For Example:
 `db.json`